Photos from the REAL Australia

 South Eastern Arnhem Land - Numbulwar

-Opposite Groote Eylandt, on the mainland of east Arnhem Land, is the Aboriginal community of Numbulwar.
-It was established as a permanent settlement by Aboriginal peoples and the Church Missionary Society as the Rose River Mission in 1952, but administrative authority was handed over to Aboriginal people from the mid 1970's.
-The community is now administered by the Numbulwar Numburindi Government Council.
+Opposite Groote Eylandt, on the mainland of East Arnhem Land, is the Aboriginal community of Numbulwar.
+It was established as a permanent settlement by Aboriginal peoples and the Church Missionary Society as the Rose River Mission in 1952.
+The administrative authority was handed over to Aboriginal people from the mid-1970s.
+The Numbulwar Numburindi Government Council now administers the community.
 As in almost all remote communities, visitors to Numbulwar need a permit to enter this country.

 Houses in Numbulwar